 Good to know:

-The southern route is much easier, which is evident to the naked eye.
-But you need a car to get to the starting point; otherwise, it’s impossible.
-On the other hand, hikers start the northern route on foot from Žabljak, which can be easily reached by bus from Podgorica.
+The southern route is much easier, but you’ll need a car to reach the trailhead.
+The northern route, on the other hand, starts from Žabljak, which is easily accessible by bus from Podgorica.

-This is the highest and very beautiful road in Montenegro, the R14, which connects Žabljak with Piva Lake.
+This is Montenegro’s highest and most picturesque road, R14, connecting Žabljak with Piva Lake.

-And Sedlo Pass is two peaks that look like a horse’s saddle from the side.
-You can’t climb the peaks, nor can you pass between them.
-But the view from the road to Sedlo is incredibly beautiful.
+Sedlo Pass is marked by two peaks that resemble a saddle from a distance.
+You can’t climb the peaks or drive between them, but the views from the road are absolutely stunning.

 sedlo montenegro